libre-server/proposals/Domain Controller.md

 ### Proof-of-concept (no public deliverable)
  * The administrative user must be able to install FreeIPA as the sole domain in a new forest
  * The administrative user must be able to perform the installation using a graphical tool as part of the Cockpit admin console.
- * The administrative user must be provided with a recipe allowing them to reproduce (or modify) the behavior that the GUI console would perform.
+ * The administrative user must be provided with an Ansible playbook allowing them to reproduce (or modify) the behavior that the GUI console would perform.
- * The administrative user must be able to execute the recipe independent of Cockpit.
+ * The administrative user must be able to execute the Ansible playbook independent of Cockpit.

 ### Minimum Viable Project (Fedora 27, late 2017)
  * In addition to the PoC capabilities, the administrative user must be able to install replica FreeIPA servers for an existing FreeIPA domain.